Skip to main content

 Nuggets of Sholay: Two - Kala Akshar Bhains Barabar

-Nuggets of Sholay #2 – Kala Akshar Bhains Barabar | Sholay Proverbs Explained
+Nuggets of Sholay #2: Kala Akshar Bhains Barabar | Meaning & Sholay Trivia

-Nuggets of Sholay #2 – Kala Akshar Bhains Barabar (काला अक्षर भैंस बराबर)
+Nuggets of Sholay — Two: Kala Akshar Bhains Barabar (काला अक्षर भैंस बराबर)

-So, I'm not going in any particular order of the muhavras (proverbs) in Sholay, but the second one that caught my attention is this gem.
+So, I'm not going in any particular order of the muhavras in Sholay, but the second one that caught my attention is this gem.

-But in this case, the proverb collapses on itself — the supposedly illiterate daku reads the letter!
+According to Quora, the phrase describes someone uneducated equating written letters with a buffalo.
+In this context, the proverb collapses — the supposedly illiterate daku reads the letter!
 Perhaps a script goof, or a deliberate joke.
 Either way, it’s a fun nugget of cinematic trivia.

 Kala Akshar Bhains Barabar poster